o2dazone/GarminPolarUploader/README.md

 # Garmin Uploader and Polar Converter

-Garmin's software sucks, so I wrote a script.
-Also use other software to convert FIT data to HRM and pops open a Polar uploader
+Garmin's software sucks, so I wrote a script that interfaces with other developers' software.
+Does everything Garmin software does but more!

 ## Installation